emilianavt/VSeeFaceManual/README.md

 If the virtual camera is listed, but only shows a black picture, make sure that VSeeFace is running and that the virtual camera is enabled in the `General settings`.
 It automatically disables itself when closing VSeeFace to reduce its performance impact, so it has to be manually re-enabled the next time it is used.

+#### Model issues

+##### <a name="clipping"></a>My eyes look strange when blinking in certain expressions/My teeth clip through my jaw in certain expressions

+As a quick fix, disable eye/mouth tracking in the expression settings in VSeeFace.
+For a better fix of the mouth issue, edit your expression in VRoid Studio to not open the mouth quite as far.
+You can also edit your model in [Unity](https://www.youtube.com/watch?v=ECZXlzlIcKU).

+##### My model has blendshapes on the mesh, but they are not working

+VRM models need their blendshapes to be registered as [VRM blend shape clips](https://vrm.dev/en/docs/univrm/blendshape/univrm_blendshape/) on the VRM Blend Shape Proxy.

+##### <a name="noblendshapes"></a>My model's custom blend shape clips won't show up in VSeeFace

+There are sometimes issues with blend shapes not being exported correctly by UniVRM.
+Reimport your VRM into Unity and check that your blendshapes are there.
+Make sure your scene is not playing while you add the blend shape clips.
+Also, make sure to press Ctrl+S to save each time you add a blend shape clip to the blend shape avatar.

+##### <a name="tpose"></a>My arms/hands/thumbs are not working correctly with the leap motion and are bending in weird ways

+This is usually caused by the model not being in the correct pose when being first exported to VRM.
+Please try posing it correctly and exporting it from the original model file again.
+Sometimes using the T-pose option in UniVRM is enough to fix it.
+Note that fixing the pose on a VRM file and reexporting that will only lead to further issues, it the pose needs to be corrected on the original model.
+The [T pose](https://vrm.dev/en/docs/univrm/humanoid/humanoid_overview/#t-pose) needs to follow these specifications:

+* T pose with the arms straight to the sides
+* Palm faces downward, parallel to the ground
+* Thumb parallel to the ground 45 degrees between x and z axis

+##### <a name="outline"></a>VSFAvatar has bright pixels around it even with the UI hidden

+Make sure to use a recent version of UniVRM (0.66).
+With VSFAvatar, the shader version from your project is included in the model file.
+Older versions of MToon had some issues with transparency, which are fixed in recent versions.

+##### My blendshape only works in a blend shape clip, not in an animation

+Using the same blendshapes in multiple blend shape clips or animations can cause issues.
+While in theory, reusing it in multiple blend shape clips should be fine, a blendshape that is used in both an animation and a blend shape clip will not work in the animation, because it will be overridden by the blend shape clip after being applied by the animation.

+##### <a name="required-blendshapes"></a>Required blendshapes

+* Mouth tracking requires the blend shape clips: `A`, `I`, `U`, `E`, `O`
+* Blink and wink tracking requires the blend shape clips: `Blink`, `Blink_L`, `Blink_R`
+* Gaze tracking does not require blend shape clips if the model has eye bones.
+If it has no eye bones, the VRM standard "look" blend shapes are used.
+* It's recommended to have expression blend shape clips: `Neutral`, `Fun`, `Angry`, `Joy`, `Sorrow`, `Surprised`
+* Eyebrow tracking requires two custom blend shape clips: `Brows up`, `Brows down`
+* Extended audio lip sync can use additional blend shape clips as described [here](https://www.vseeface.icu/#special-blendshapes)
+* When using perfect sync, the [52 ARKit blend shape clips](https://www.vseeface.icu/#iphone-face-tracking) need to be present.
+While blend shape clips may be empty, all 52 blend shape clips must be present on the model.

 #### Lipsync issues

 First, make sure you have your microphone selected on the starting screen.
 You can also change it in the `General settings`.
 Also make sure that the `Mouth size reduction` slider in the `General settings` is not turned up.